- We advise you to exercise a high degree of caution in Tanzania, including Zanzibar, because of the risk of serious crime.

 Bandits operate in the provinces of Kigoma and Kagera near the borders with Rwanda, Burundi and the Democratic Republic of the Congo.
 The US Embassy and the United Nations recommend that police escorts be used on parts of the Rusomo to Kahama Road near the Rwandan border because of an increase in attacks by armed bandits.

 Crime in Dar es Salaam and armed banditry at coastal resorts are becoming more common.
 Carjackings occur throughout the country and driving at night over long distances and stopping on less-travelled roads and trails should be avoided.
 There are regular reports of crime occurring along the Toure Drive on the Msasani Peninsula.
 When driving you should keep all windows closed, doors locked and keep valuables out of sight.
 Travellers have also been targeted by thieves in isolated areas, including in coastal areas.

-Tourists have been kidnapped and forced to withdraw cash from ATMs after being befriended by strangers or while using unlicensed taxis.
+Only use registered taxis as tourists have been kidnapped and forced to withdraw cash from ATMs after being befriended by strangers or while using unlicensed taxis.

 Exercise a high degree of caution in and around Arusha (northern Tanzania).
 Armed robberies, carjackings and home invasions have occurred.

 You should not accept food or drink from strangers as it may be drugged.

 Sexual assaults involving tourists have occurred.
 Due to the high prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.